 So how to go about setting your homebuyer price range?

 To determine how much you can realistically afford, you’ll want to determine how much you will have for a down payment.
 In general, you will need to have at least 10 percent of the home’s price for a down payment.
-If you want the best loan terms, you should plan to have at least 20 percent for a down payment.
+If you want the best loan terms, you should aim to have at least 20 percent for a down payment.

 When making lending decisions, banks also consider the cost of housing in comparison to your income.
-Your monthly housing expenses including your mortgage, taxes, and insurance should be no more than 28 percent of your monthly income.
+Your monthly housing expenses, including your mortgage, taxes, and insurance should be no more than 28 percent of your monthly income.
 Of course, your other debts also play a factor.
 In general, lenders want your total debt-to-income ratio – which includes things like credit card debt, child support payments, and student loans – to be no more than 36 percent.